FlatsWire/api-v1.0/README.md

 This fields are optionnel:
 * `nb_children`, The number of children for this booking.
 * `comments`, The customer comments.
+* `status`, The status to set immediately for this booking.
+You are allowed to set a status between REQUEST (1) and CONFIRMED (5).
+If the requested status cannot be satisfied, you will get back an error message with the booking ID and booking reference.
+This is because the booking will be created anyway but it will stay in REQUEST (1) status.

 If the post succeed, you will get back the booking if all the information.
 Else an error message will tell you what is wrong.